microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ## Performing your inital Commit using VS Code

 1. In VS Code from the menu click **File** > **Open Folder**
-2. Navagate to your Cloned Azure DevOps Repo: **C:\SuperchargeSQLDeployments**
+2. Navigate to your Cloned Azure DevOps Repo: **C:\SuperchargeSQLDeployments**
 3. Click on the Git icon from the left side menu
    1. Notice that is shows a number on the icon
-   2. This is the number file files that have not been commited to your local Git repository for your Azure DevOps project
+   2. This is the number file files that have not been committed to your local Git repository for your Azure DevOps project
 4. Make sure your our working off of the Dev branch
    1. Click on **master** from the bottom left of VS Code</br>